What the science says about beauty sleep

 According to WebMD, sleeping 5 hours can lead to twice as many fine-lines and wrinkles as sleeping 7 hours would3.
 That’s because our body produces less collagen when sleep deprived.
 Collagen—the most abundant protein in the body— gives structure to our skin, reducing sagging and preventing wrinkles.
 In recent years, collagen has become a popular dietary supplement.
 But while we sleep our body releases growth hormone which boosts natural collagen production.

 While you sleep, your body increases blood flow to the skin, which gives it that natural glow.
 Moreover, sleep can help combat stress-related acne.
 When you maintain a healthy sleep routine, your body’s levels of cortisol become more balanced, reducing the chance of breakouts.
 On the other hand, sleep deprivation reduces blood-flow, causing your skin to appear dull and lifeless.

-A study which set to identify the ways in which sleep deprivation makes us appear less attractive identified “hanging eyelids, red and swollen eyes, and dark under eye circles” as the characteristics most commonly associated with fatigue4: all of which can be reduced by
+A study which set to identify the ways in which sleep deprivation makes us appear less attractive identified “hanging eyelids, red and swollen eyes, and dark under eye circles” as the characteristics most commonly associated with fatigue4.

 When fatigued, the corners of the mouth begin to droop, which can make you look sadder than you otherwise would following a good night of rest.

 The science indicates that there is wisdom in the age-old concept of ‘beauty sleep’.